Canada’s green taxonomy unlikely to include new natural gas projects

 Canadian Finance Minister Chrystia Freeland, along with Bank of Canada Governor Tiff Macklem.
 Credit: Wikimedia Commons

-Canada has provided more clarity on what it considers to be homegrown green investments — with new natural gas projects unlikely to make the cut.
+Canada has provided more clarity on what it considers to be “green” investments — with new natural gas projects unlikely to make the cut.

-On Wednesday, Finance Minister Chrystia Freeland announced guiding principles for a Canadian taxonomy that would define and categorize investments that will advance the goal of reaching net zero emissions by 2050.
+Finance Minister Chrystia Freeland announced guiding principles for a Canadian taxonomy on Wednesday that would define and categorize investments meant to advance the goal of reaching net zero emissions by 2050.

-The taxonomy will include both low-emitting “green” activities and “transition” activities that enable decarbonization — definitions that banks, insurers, pension plans and asset managers have asked for, the Finance Department said in a backgrounder.
+The guideline will include both low-emitting “green” activities and “transition” activities that enable decarbonization.
+Banks, insurers, pension plans and asset managers have asked for those definitions, the Finance Department said in a background document.

-“The government does not anticipate new natural gas production to be eligible” for either category, the backgrounder stated.
-Activities that “significantly reduce the emissions of existing natural gas production and/or the emissions associated with a limited buildout of existing production sites” may qualify.
+“The government does not anticipate new natural gas production to be eligible” for either category, the document stated.
+But activities associated with a “limited buildout” of existing gas projects — or that significantly reduce emissions at them — may qualify.
+Nuclear activities weren’t mentioned.

-Examples of green activities provided in the backgrounder include hydrogen, solar and wind energy generation, as well as electricity transmission lines.
+Examples of green activities provided in the background document include hydrogen, solar and wind energy generation, as well as electrical transmission lines.

-The government also announced it will require large, federally incorporated private companies to disclose climate-related financial risks.
+The government also announced it will require large, federally incorporated private companies to disclose climate-related financial risks — with details to come later.

 The government plans to release more information on how it will harmonize its requirements with those of provincial securities regulators.

-The government launched a council of banks, insurers, pensions and asset managers in May 2021 to inform the taxonomy development.
-The group came up with a draft framework in 2023 and environmentalists have criticized the government for taking so long to finalize one.
+The government launched a council of banks, insurers, pensions and asset managers in May 2021 to give advice on the development of the taxonomy.
+The group came up with a draft framework in 2023, and environmentalists have criticized the government for taking so long to finalize one.

-The council “gave us some good advice, we’re building on it now and we have leaned on it to make the announcements today,” Freeland said at the Principles for Responsible Investment conference in Toronto on Wednesday.
+The council “gave us some good advice; we’re building on it now,” Freeland said at the Principles for Responsible Investment conference in Toronto on Wednesday.
 “These are made-in-Canada guidelines for sustainable investing.”

 (By Melissa Shin)